-Along with the COVID-19 immunization program, Canadian provinces and territories have protective measures in place.
-When these personal protective measures are followed correctly and used together, these measures can help keep yourself and others safe.
+Along with the COVID-19 immunization program, Canadian provinces and territories had protective measures in place.
+Many of these safety measures are no longer mandated, but they are still helpful for the wellbeing of you and your community.

 To reduce the spread of COVID-19, Canada has put an immunization program in place to make COVID-19 vaccines free to anyone who chooses to receive them.
 These vaccines are administered through provincial/territorial programs, and help protect against COVID-19 and slow the spread of the virus.